 The military made major changes to its retirement system on Jan.
-1, 2018.
-Let's look at what its new retirement system is.
+1, 2018, adding the Blended Retirement System.
+Let's look at what it means for military members.

 What Is The New Retirement System?

 The new retirement system is known as the "Blended Retirement System" or BRS.
 The “blending” in BRS comes from the blending of two major sources of retirement income: the existing annuity provision for those who retire after 20 or more years of service, PLUS the Thrift Savings Plan (TSP).
 The TSP is a government run 401(k) retirement account that allows members to invest their own money in either stocks or government securities and also get a contribution to that account from their employer.

 BRS uses the retirement annuity formula that has been in place for years: the average of the service member's highest 36 months of basic pay times 2.5% of their years of service -- but the 2.5% is adjusted downward by half of a percentage point, from 2.5 to 2%.

 To make up for this reduction the government will contribute to a member's Thrift Savings Plan (TSP).

 After the first 60 days in the service, all members are enrolled in TSP and receive an automatic government contribution of 1% of basic pay into their account each month.
 This 1% contribution is automatic, you don't have to put any of your own money in to receive it.
 Additionally, members are automatically enrolled to contribute 3% of their out-of-pocket basic pay to the TSP each month (they can change or stop this at any time).

 After two years of service, the government will match the member's contributions up to an additional 4%.
 So, after two years of service, members can get up to a 5% government matching contribution on top of what they contribute each month.
 Therefore if a member contributes 5% of their basic pay the government will match it, making a total contribution to the TSP of 10% of their basic pay.